Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Theory of Embedding Principle in Depth

-(ii) $\nabla_{\boldsymbol{\theta}'} R_{S}\left(\boldsymbol{\theta'}_{\rc}\right)=\mathbf{0}$. \end{theorem} \begin{remark} Although we only prove output preserving for training inputs, the NN output function is actually preserved over a broader area of input space including at least a neighbourhood of each training input (see Appendix A: Prop.
-4 for proof).
-If the training dataset is sufficiently large and representative, then our lifting operator effectively preserves the generalization performance. \end{remark} With the help of critical lifting, above embedding principle in depth provides a clear picture about the hierarchical structure of critical points/manifolds in depth in the loss landscape of a DNN.
-This hierarchical structure has a profound impact on the nonlinear training behavior of a deep network because any training trajectory nearby has a tendency to be attracted to these points/manifolds.
-Note that, the critical lifting is data-dependent.
-Its data-dependence is characterized by the following proposition. \begin{prop}[\textbf{data dependency of critical lifting}] (see Appendix A: Prop.
-3 for proof) Given any $\mathrm{NN}\bigl(\left\{m_{l}\right\}_{l=0}^{L}\bigr)$ and data $S$, for any critical lifting $\fT_S$ and any parameter $\vtheta_{\rshal}$ of $\mathrm{NN}$, if data $S' \subseteq S$, then $\fT_{S}(\vtheta_{\rshal})\subseteq\fT_{S'}(\vtheta_{\rshal})$. \end{prop}
+\begin{remark} Although we only prove output preserving for training inputs, it is important to note that the output function of the neural network is indeed preserved over a broader area of the input space including at least a neighbourhood of each training input (see Appendix~\ref{app:proofs}: Prop.~\ref{APP:prop-generalization} for proof).
+Consequently, if the training dataset is sufficiently large and representative, then the lifting operator effectively preserves the generalization performance. \end{remark}

+Leveraging critical lifting, the aforementioned embedding principle in depth provides a clear picture about the hierarchical structure of critical points/manifolds in depth within a DNN's loss landscape.
+This hierarchical structure profoundly influences the nonlinear training behavior of a deep network, as any nearby training trajectory tends to gravitate towards these points/manifolds.